QILI418/starter-hugo-academic/content/project/POSD/index.md

 slides: example
 ---

-The research project aims to infer individual activity space features from big data, measuring disparities in activity patterns among different social groups based on inferred activity space features, and Model the associations between urban spatial structure and activity disparities.
+The research project aims to infer individual activity space features from multi-source big data, identify the boundries of metropolitan areas based on inferred multi-dimensional features, and reveal the spatial structure of metropolitan areas from the dual perspectives of "urban function" and "interaction".